The Essential Guide to Reverse Auctions

-Depending on the software you’re using to run your reverse auction, you might be able to provide additional descriptive information like a specification.
+Depending on the reverse auction software you use, you might be able to provide additional descriptive information like a specification.
 As an example, here’s how a line item gets configured in Vendorful.

 More detailed specifications may be given at the auction level rather than at the line-item level.
 For example, if you were to have contractors bid on building a store, then not only would you want to share blueprints, renderings, and the like well in advance of the auction, but you would want that information to be conveyed separately from the line item details.